 A wood-burning stove provides an effective heat source for a home, cabin, or even a tent.
 It also creates a rustic feel and a warm, cozy ambience.

 Wood-burning stoves are made from steel, cast iron, or soapstone and consist of a firebox with a chimney.
-They can produce up to 70,000 BTUs or more of heat, which is enough to warm a small home.
+They can produce up to 70,000 BTUs or more of heat, enough to warm a small home.
 Some are also designed to double as actual stoves for cooking.
 Wood-burning stoves come in a variety of shapes and sizes, including stand-alone models, wall or hearth inserts, and portable stoves.
-This guide discusses what factors you should consider when shopping for these old-school heating appliances and reviews some of the best wood stove options on the market.

-- BEST OVERALL: Pleasant Hearth EPA Certified Wood Burning Stove
+- BEST OVERALL: US Stove 900-Square-Foot Cast-Iron Log Wood Stove

-- BEST BANG FOR THE BUCK: Englander EPA Certified Wood-Burning Stove
+- BEST BANG FOR THE BUCK: StarBlue Camping Rocket Stove

-- BEST INSERT: Ashley Hearth Wood Stove Insert
+- BEST INSERT: Ashley Hearth 1,800-Square-Foot Wood Stove Insert

-- BEST FOR CAMPING: WINNERWELL Nomad View Large Tent Stove
+- BEST FOR CAMPING: Winnerwell Nomad View Large Wood-Burning Tent Stove

-- BEST COMPACT: Ashley Hearth Products Firewood and Fire Logs Stove
+- BEST COMPACT: Ashley Hearth 1,200-Square-Foot Pedestal Wood Stove

 - BEST OUTDOOR: Guide Gear Outdoor Wood Stove